Shape of Wine Glasses: Red Wine vs. White Wine

 These are all questions you might ask yourself when you’re in Paso Robles drinking wine.
 But there is something else you should always consider: what type of glass should I drink this wine out of?

 Understanding how a wine glass can affect the taste of wine isn’t common knowledge but can be a huge benefit to those trying to maximize the taste of the unique wines they’re drinking.
-So we asked Charity West, Hospitality Specialist with ATP Group, to partner with us and share some knowledge on what you should be looking for when selecting which wine glass to use.
+We’re here to share some knowledge on what you should be looking for when selecting which wine glass to use.

 Why Are There Different Types of Wine Glasses?